dhruva-dk/dotfiles/README.md

 # Dotfiles

-My dotfiles for MacOS and Linux, managed by Chezmoi.
+Personal dotfiles for macOS and Linux, managed with chezmoi.

+## Supported platforms

+- macOS (full bootstrap)
+- Linux (dotfiles only; expects some prerequisites)

+## Prerequisites

+- macOS: none (bootstrap installs Homebrew and other tools)
+- Linux: curl and git must already be installed

-## Setup
+## Quick install

-Run the following command.
-On MacOS, installs brew, mise (runtime managment), sets MacOS default settings, and installs GUI apps via brew cask through the Brewfile in this repository.
-On Linux, installs mise and applies dotfiles (no applications installed):
+Run the chezmoi bootstrap and apply this repo:
 `sh -c "$(curl -fsLS get.chezmoi.io)" -- init --apply dhruva-dk`

+Notes:

+- On macOS this will install Homebrew, essential CLI packages including mise (runtime management) and starship (terminal prompt), apply macOS defaults, and install GUI apps listed in the included Brewfile.
+- On Linux this installs mise and starship, then applies the dotfiles.

-## After Setup
+## After setup

-On linux, install all GUI applications necessary for environment (such as 1Password) Make sure to enable 1Password SSH agent (and if you're not me, update dotfiles as needed for SSH configuration).
+- On Linux: install any required GUI apps (e.g., 1Password).
+- Enable the 1Password SSH agent if you use it.
+- If you are not Dhruva Kumar, update SSH and other machine-specific settings in the dotfiles as needed.